StStep/ulam-elements/readme.md

 ==

 These selection of elements are an attempt at producing an organization template for calculations in MFM.
 Note: There are 71 usable bits for element instance members, and 32 bits for quarks.
-To use these files, you'll need to install the Moveable Feast Machine: [description](https://github.com/elenasa/ULAM/wiki/Ulam-Programming-Language) and [source](https://github.com/DaveAckley/MFM)
+To use these files, you'll need to install the Movable Feast Machine: [description](https://github.com/elenasa/ULAM/wiki/Ulam-Programming-Language) and [source](https://github.com/DaveAckley/MFM)

+**Personal Restrictions**
+Currently, the event window lookups are restricted to adjacent sites, sites 1 through 4, as a HW implementation feasibility measure.

 Size Management
 --